 (1) Uniform built-up compression members with hinged ends that are laterally supported should be designed according to the following model, see Figure 8.10:

-The member should be considered as a column with a bow imperfection as defined in 7.3.3.1(1);
+a) The member should be considered as a column with a bow imperfection as defined in 7.3.3.1(1);

-The elastic deformations of lacings or battens, see Figures 8.10, should be taken into account by a continuous (smeared) shear stiffness SV of the columns.
+b) The elastic deformations of lacings or battens, see Figures 8.10, should be taken into account by a continuous (smeared) shear stiffness SV of the columns.

 NOTE For other end conditions, appropriate modifications can be performed.